 Besides playing in the toilet, which was going to get wet sooner or later anyway, you can explore water play on the balcony, if you have one of those homes which allow for easy drainage.
 You can also take your water play outside just along the corridor if your neighbours don’t mind you getting the floor a little bit wet.

-Make homemade water bombs to aim at a target and chalk up points for the number of bullseye hits – water guns (Check out this water gun at Lazada) and a bucket of water will do the trick too.
+Make homemade water bombs to aim at a target and chalk up points for the number of bullseye hits – water guns (Check out this Pinkfong water gun at Shopee) and a bucket of water will do the trick too.

 Fill a bucket or bathtub with water and drop various items in it to be fished out with a hook or net.
 “Draw” with water on the concrete floor of your HDB corridor and watch your drawings vanish into thin air!